 - If you substitute the banana for applesauce, taste the batter first, as you may need to add extra sweetness to it, in the form of maple syrup or agave nectar.

-- Press down on the cookies before baking them- They don’t have any rising agents in them, so won’t spread.
+- Like in blueberry or strawberry cookies, press down on the cookies before baking them- They don’t have any rising agents in them, so won’t spread.

 - Avoid overbaking the cookies- they continue to cook as they cool, and you want them to be soft and chewy.

 To store: Flourless peanut butter oatmeal cookies should always be stored in the fridge, as they spoil easily.
 Place them in a sealable container, or plate covered with plastic.

 To freeze: Cookies are freezer friendly and can be stored in the freezer.
 Place in a ziplock bag or shallow container.
 Frozen cookies will keep fresh for at least 2 months.

 Both oatmeal and unsweetened peanut butter are healthy foods.
 They compliment a healthy diet and are full of protein, fiber, and healthy fats (peanut butter).